Floorp-Projects/Floorp/taskcluster/docs/old.rst

           'public/some_tests.zip': '/path/to/tests'

       extra:
-        # Build tasks may put their artifacts anywhere but there are common
+        # Build tasks may name their artifacts anything, but there are common
         # resources that test tasks need to do their job correctly so we
         # need to provide an easy way to lookup the correct aritfact path.
         locations: